bltzxsd/unlustig/README.md

 - WebM
 - mov

-## Downloads
+## Download and Install

 You can download the latest release **[here](https://github.com/bltzxsd/unlustig/releases/latest)**.

 - Windows users can install the program using the `msi` installer or use the portable executable.
-- Arch users can download the PKGBUILD file and use an AUR helper.
+- Arch users can download the `PKGBUILD` file and use an AUR helper.
+- Users on Debian (or any of its derivatives like Ubuntu, can use the `.deb` package file to install the program.

 ## Examples
 ![gif](https://media.discordapp.net/attachments/834076909557645335/929746951757496351/2VUqz.gif)